-- Missouri Gaming Licenses: This includes casino operators and their holding companies; suppliers of games and equipment to Missouri casinos, including slot machines, other electronic gaming devices, playing cards, dice and other non-electronic games equipment; and persons or entities with ownership interests in a licensee that requires them to be licensed as a key person.
-This representation has included application preparation, review and filing; response to license investigator requests for information; license renewals; regulatory compliance; regulatory investigations; regulatory aspects of financing transactions; disciplinary complaints; waivers of specific requirements; institutional investor waivers; and license denial administrative actions; legislative and regulation initiatives; and litigation.
+- Missouri Gaming Licenses: This includes casino operators and their holding companies; suppliers of games and equipment to Missouri casinos, including slot machines, other electronic gaming devices, playing cards, dice and other non-electronic games equipment; and persons or entities with ownership interests in a licensee that require them to be licensed as a key person.
+This representation has included application preparation, review and filing; response to application investigation requests for information; license renewals; regulatory compliance; regulatory investigations; regulatory aspects of financing transactions; disciplinary complaints; waivers of specific requirements; institutional investor waivers; and license denial actions; legislative and regulatory initiatives; and litigation.

 - Casino property ownership: An emerging trend in the structuring of casino ownership is the Gaming REIT, which owns the real estate on which the casino is located and leases it to the casino.
 The Gaming REIT is licensed as a key person business entity in Missouri.
 We represent Gaming REITs in Missouri providing for other key person business entity licensees.

 - Change in control transactions: When ownership of a gaming license is to change hands, it must have prior approval of the Missouri Gaming Commission.
 In furtherance of obtaining that approval, we prepare and file the petition for change of control and supporting documentation.
-In addition, we assist in coordinating the ancillary applications and notices involved, including but not limited to, casino license applications, supplier license applications, key person license applications and financial transaction notices, and providing post-closing notices to the regulators.
+In addition, we assist in coordinating the ancillary applications and notices involved, including but not limited to, casino license applications, supplier license applications, key person license applications and financial transaction notices.
+As part of the process we can also provide post-closing notices to the regulators.

-- Financial transactions: In Missouri, certain financing and other financial transactions have their own regulatory compliance requirements that entail providing notice of transaction , completion and filing of forms, and Missouri-specific provision must be included in the financing documents.
-With respect to such financing transactions, we typically review the financing documents and provide advice on the Missouri-specific language that must be included; prepare the transaction notice and lender affidavit; file the documents; request waivers for untimely filings; and notify the Missouri Gaming Commission of the closing of the financing transaction.
+- Financial transactions: In Missouri, certain financing and other financial transactions have their own regulatory compliance requirements: notice of the transaction; completion and filing of forms; and Missouri-specific provision to be included in the financing documents.
+With respect to such financing transactions, we typically review the financing documents and provide advice on the Missouri-specific language that must be included; prepare the transaction notice and lender affidavit; file the documents; request institutional investor waivers; request waivers for untimely filings; and notify the Missouri Gaming Commission of the closing of the financing transaction.
 In addition, we often provide Gaming Compliance opinions and Corporate Authority opinions to the lenders related to the financing transaction.